 The Texas Roadhouse restaurant chain features steaks and ribs served alongside the chain’s famous seasoned rice.
 Texas Roadhouse seasoned rice is perfect for weeknight dinners since it doesn’t take too long to make and requires a few simple ingredients.

 Texas Roadhouse Rice is a pilaf because it is toasted in butter and then cooked with spices.
-The cooking process differs from those used to cook other rice dishes, which are usually steamed or boiled.
+The cooking process differs from those used to cook other rice dishes, which are usually steamed or boiled, and is instead one of our best one skillet recipes.

 It also complements a variety of dishes as an alternative to plain rice.